[?] Subscribe To The Bookkeeping Blog

 Give some thought to these questions

-Get a pencil and paper (or open up your word processor).
+Get a pencil and paper (or your tablet).
 Thinking about your current accounting system, give some thought to these questions:

 1. What is your business?